darkrenaissance/darkfi/doc/src/testnet/dao.md

 $ ./drk broadcast < dao_mldy_transfer_proposal_vote_tx
 ```

-Once finalized and scanned, you should see votes information and
+Once confirmed and scanned, you should see votes information and
 current status when running `dao proposal {PROPOSAL_BULLA}`.

 ## Executing the proposal

 Once enough votes have been cast that meet the required minimum (quorum)
 and assuming the yes:no votes ratio is bigger than the approval ratio,
-then we are ready to finalize the vote.
+then we are ready to confirm the vote.
 Any DAO member can perform this
 action.

 Since in our tutorial the `MLDY` governance tokens we used surpass the